Go to Homepage

 Hydropolis amphitheatre/ photo: hotel

-Also opening in Fiji in 2009 is the five-star Poseidon Undersea Resort (www.poseidonresorts.com).
-The panoramic-view underwater rooms will be complemented by 457sq m Beach Front Bungalows (or bures) with private plunge pools and wraparound verandahs to offer a multi-experience resort that should fare a lot better than The Poseidon Adventure.
+Another work in progress in Fiji is the five-star Poseidon Undersea Resort (www.poseidonresorts.com), set 12m underwater on the sea floor of a 5,000-acre lagoon.
+No word yet on an exact opening date, but the specs are impressive.
+The panoramic-view underwater rooms, for up to 144 guests, will be complemented by 457sq m Beach Front Bungalows (or bures) with private plunge pools and wraparound verandahs to offer a multi-experience resort that should fare a lot better than The Poseidon Adventure.

 The pressurised rooms at this underwater hotel have a safety dome with an entrance hatch for divers in the event of any emergency, barring guest flatulence.
 And sections of the hotel can be hermetically sealed off.
 A typical package here would be two nights underwater and four by the beach.
-The Poseidon Mystery Island will also serve up a wedding chapel, tennis courts and a nine-hole golf course so it's not all stir-crazy underwater here.
+A corporate retreat isn’t out of the question either.
+You can even have underwater meetings and business events, perhaps followed by a company excursion in a 16-person submersible.
+The Poseidon Mystery Island will also serve up a wedding chapel, library, lounge, theatre, tennis courts, and a nine-hole golf course so it's not all stir-crazy underwater here.
 Catch some rays when you're not kissing mantas.
+Or fulfill your Verne fantasy by staying at the Nautilus Suite, designed after its namesake.
+Channel the Captain Nemo in you and learn to pilot your own three-person Triton submarine.
+Triton cruise missiles are extra.

 Underwater hotels, Jules Undersea Lodge